cknv/beetle/README.md

 * Tests!
 * Page defaults by category.
-* ~~Content rendering by file extentions.~~ Support more markup languages.
+* ~~Content rendering by file extensions.~~ Support more markup languages.
-* Multipages - pages that render into several pages, usefull for some tag pages/feeds.
+* Multipages - pages that render into several pages, useful for some tag pages/feeds.
-* ~~Beter subpage handling.~~
+* ~~Better subpage handling.~~
 * Pagination of subpages.
 * Actual pypi distribution.
 * Better development server.